pcraig3/taxgpt/md/about.md

 Great, that’s just the feedback I am looking for.
 Please reach out and I will do my best to address it.

 Just note that the quiz tries to simplify the tax journey for people with a modest income and/or a simple tax scenario.
 It isn’t trying to cover every possibility — I am trying to simplify things for the huge number of people that [use EFILE to file their taxes](https://www.canada.ca/en/revenue-agency/corporate/about-canada-revenue-agency-cra/individual-income-tax-return-statistics.html) each year.

-### I got some inaccurate information back from TaxGPT when I asked it a question

-The “question and answer” part at the end uses AI to return an answer, which, in my experience, is usually pretty good, but definitely not foolproof.

-Bad answers will happen from time to time, which is why there is a disclaimer for every answer that comes back.